Skip to content

 4. Upgrade the offline production server to the new version of Package Manager.

-5. (Optional) After an upgrade, navigate to the directory storing offline data, e.g., /var/lib/rspm-offline-data.
+5. (Optional) After an upgrade, clean up any unused files from the previous version of Package Manager.
+Navigate to the directory storing offline data, e.g., /var/lib/rspm-offline-data.
 This directory will contain versioned directories, e.g.,

 /v3